The Large Hadron-Electron Collider at the HL-LHC: Diffractive Deep Inelastic Scattering at the LHeC

 Both $\sigma_{\mathrm{red}}^{{\mathrm{D}}(3)}$ and $\sigma_{\mathrm{red}}^{{\mathrm{D}}(4)}$ have been measured at the HERA collider~\cite{Adloff:1997sc,Breitweg:1997aa,Chekanov:2005vv, Aktas:2006hx, Aktas:2006hy,Chekanov:2008fh,Chekanov:2009aa,Aaron:2010aa,Aaron:2012ad} and used to obtain QCD-inspired parameterisations.

-The standard perturbative QCD approach to diffractive cross sections is based on collinear factorisation~\cite{Collins:1997sr,Berera:1995fj,Trentadue:1993ka}.
-It was demonstrated that, similarly to the inclusive DIS cross section, the diffractive cross section can be written, up to terms of order ${\mathcal O}(\Lambda^2/Q^2)$, where $\Lambda$ is the hadronic scale, in a factorised form
+The standard perturbative QCD approach to diffractive cross sections is based on the collinear factorisation~\cite{Collins:1997sr,Berera:1995fj,Trentadue:1993ka}.
+In these works it was demonstrated that, similarly to the inclusive DIS cross section, the diffractive cross section can be written, up to terms of order ${\mathcal O}(\Lambda^2/Q^2)$, where $\Lambda$ is the hadronic scale, in a factorised form

 where the sum is performed over all parton flavours (gluon, $d$-quark, $u$-quark, etc.).
-The hard scattering partonic cross section $d\hat{\sigma}^{ei}$ can be computed perturbatively in QCD and is the same as in the inclusive deep inelastic scattering case.
-The long distance part $f_i^\text{D}$ corresponds to the diffractive parton distribution functions, which can be interpreted as conditional probabilities for partons in the proton, provided the proton is scattered into the final state system $Y$ with specified 4-momentum $p'$.
+The hard scattering partonic cross section $d\hat{\sigma}^{ei}$, corresponding to the short distance physics, can be computed order by order in perturbative QCD and is the same as in the inclusive deep inelastic scattering case.
+The long distance part $f_i^\text{D}$ is the diffractive parton distribution function (DPDF).
+These functions can be interpreted as conditional probabilities for finding partons in the proton provided the latter is scattered into the final state system $Y$ with specified 4-momentum $p'$.
 They are evolved using the DGLAP evolution equations~\cite{Gribov:1972rt,Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg} similarly to the inclusive case.
-The analogous formula for the $t$-integrated structure functions reads
+The analogous formula to \ref{eq:collfac} for the $t$-integrated structure functions reads

-where the coefficient functions $C_{2/\text{L},i}$ are the same as in inclusive DIS.
+where the coefficient functions $C_{2/\text{L},i}$ are the same as in inclusive DIS, and can be computed perturbatively in QCD.

 Fits to the diffractive structure functions usually \cite{Aktas:2006hy,Chekanov:2009aa} parameterise the diffractive PDFs in a two component model, which is a sum of two diffractive exchange contributions, ${I\!\!P}$ and ${I\!\!R}$: